What is your shipping policy?

 Fine silver.
 As it comes out of the ground - but better. .999 fineness.
 Melts well, and makes great decorations and bezels.

 Alternative Metals: In some of my pieces, there are inexpensive brass and bronze options.
 I also sometimes use copper when I feel the designs warrant it.
-I always clearly state the composition of the metals in the description of the product, and expect the buyer to use common sense when caring for their new jewelry. (see below)
+I always clearly state the composition of the metals in the description of the product, and expect the buyer to use common sense when caring for their new jewelry.
+(Click here to see Care of Jewelry)